 Displaying unauthorized decals, stickers, or banners on U.S. Forces-registered POVs may result in cancellation of the vehicle registration, failure of the mechanical inspection, or both.
 U.S. installation and DOD decals must be removed before registering the vehicle in Germany.
-Only the following decals may be displayed:
+Only the following decals may be displayed on U.S. Forces-registered POVs:

-- a.
-TÜV and Safety Inspection Expiration Decal.
+a. $T\ddot{U}V$ and Safety Inspection Expiration Decal.
 An expiration decal will be issued with initial and renewal registrations.
-This decal shows the month and year the permanent POV registration expires and must be placed on the rear license plate.
-Only the most recent inspection decal may be shown on the POV. - b.
+This decal shows the month and year the permanent POV registration expires and must be placed on the rear license plate with the expiration month placed at the 12 o'clock position.
+Only the most recent inspection decal may be shown on the POV.

+b.
 International Decal.
 U.S. Forces POVs with German license plates issued by the U.S. Forces will use the "D" international decal.
-No other international decal is permitted on a U.S. Forces-registered POV. - c.
+No other international decal is permitted on a U.S. Forces-registered POV.

+c.
 Environmental Decal.
 German authorities have established environmental zones and environmental-protection zones that prohibit motor vehicles from being driven in them without a decal certifying that the vehicle is manufactured to a standard that makes its emissions acceptable to drive in those areas.
 The environmental decal must be displayed on the lower right side of the windshield (opposite side from the driver).
-Paragraph C-31 provides more information about this decal. - d.
-Handicap Parking Card.
-A handicap parking card may be displayed when authorized by appropriate officials.
-If approved, the handicap parking card must be hung on the rearview mirror with the silhouette of the handicap symbol facing forward.
-The handicap parking card will be issued once the authorized individual provides the RMV an approved copy of AE Form 190-1AW (signed by a German doctor or a doctor assigned to a facility under the Regional Health Command Europe (RHC-E)) and two passport-sized pictures of him- or herself.
-No fee will be charged for this initial service.
-A service fee will, however, be charged for replacement cards (for example, if the initial card was lost or mutilated).
-The individual can either provide this documentation to the local FRS or send it directly to the RMV for processing.
-The handicap parking card will be valid for use only on U.S. military installations and facilities in the RHC-E AOR and only for the eligibility dates indicated on the card.
-A permanent handicap parking card will be valid for a maximum of 4 years from the date of issue.
-Using DOD handicap cards off military installations in Europe is not authorized.
-Individuals desiring handicap cards for use off military installations must request those through German local city halls (Rathäuser).
+Paragraph C-31 provides more information about this decal.

+d.
+Handicap-Parking Card.
+A handicap-parking card may be displayed when authorized by appropriate officials.
+If approved, the handicap-parking card must be hung on the rearview mirror with the silhouette of the handicap symbol facing forward.

+(1) Upon submission of their application paperwork, applicants will receive a temporary handicap-parking card from their local vehicle registration office.
+The temporary card will be used only while the RMV processes the official permit and must be returned.

+(2) The FRS in which an applicant submitted his or her application will contact the applicant once the official handicap-parking permit is available for pickup at his or her location.
+Applicants must pick up their official permit within 5 working days after notification and turn in their temporary card.
+Failure to turn in the temporary handicap-parking card will result in the loss of registration privileges (para 3-23).

+(3) Once the RMV receives the approved AE Form 190-1AW (signed by a local German doctor or a doctor assigned to a facility under the Regional Health Command Europe (RHC-E)) and two passport-sized pictures of the applicant, the official handicap-parking card is produced and returned to the local FRS.
+A service fee will be charged for the initial issue of the handicap-parking card and for replacement cards if a card is lost or mutilated.

+(4) To renew a handicap-parking card, the individual will provide AE Form 190-1AW, two passport-sized photos, and the current service fee.
+The handicap-parking card will be valid for use only on U.S. military installations and facilities in the RHC-E area of responsibility, and only for the eligibility dates indicated on the card.

+(5) Permanent handicap-parking cards can be valid up to a maximum of 4 years from the date of issue.
+Using the handicap-parking cards off military installations in Europe is not authorized.
+Individuals desiring handicap-parking cards for use on the local German economy must request those through the German local city halls (Rathäuser).